japanj/pugs-detection/reports/README.md

 │   ├── diagram      <- Figures of diagram
 │   ├── gt_vs_pred   <- Ground truth and prediction visualization
-│   ├── loss graph   <- Train and validation loss graph of each model experiment │   └── others       <- Other figures (e.g. overlap percentage between │                       ground truth and prediction of each group of green space size) │
+│   ├── loss graph   <- Train and validation loss graph of each model experiment │   └── others       <- Other figures like graphs/charts from result analysis │
 └── notebook html    <- HTML exports of Jupyter notebooks
 ```